Four One Planet Summits, 40 initiatives and coalitions, 140 countries involved

 Unlocking resources for the ecological transition in developing countries

-- OPS has supported the set-up of 5 public-private partnerships raising more than $2 billion to fund the transition in developing countries (to date, $650 million has been made available)
+- OPS has supported the set-up of 5 public-private partnerships raising more than $2 billion to fund the transition in developing countries (to date, $650 million has been made available).
+In addition, there are two initiatives to accelerate the mobilization of public and private financing on major issues: the energy transition (International Solar Alliance) and agro-ecology in the Sahel (Great Green Wall Accelerator).

 - The initiatives supported within the framework of One Planet contribute to research in favor of the ecological transition, particularly in developing countries.
 Nearly €500 million has been invested, enabling 390 tangible research projects carried out by over 3,800 researchers throughout the world.